remarkjs/remark-validate-links/readme.md

 If you’re not in a Git repository, you must pass `repository: false` explicitly.

 You can pass a `repository` (`string?`, `false`).
-If `repository` is nully, the Git origin remote is detected.
+If `repository` is nullish, the Git origin remote is detected.
 If the repository resolves to something [npm understands][package-repository] as a Git host such as GitHub, GitLab, or Bitbucket, full URLs to that host (say, `https://github.com/remarkjs/remark-validate-links/readme.md#install`)